mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 ![DLM Excel-Addin get data overview](/dotstatsuite-documentation/images/dlm-excel-addin-15.png)

 The new data are then submitted and a pop-up notification message confirms the number of saved observation(s).
+An email is sent to the end-user once this data request is completed.
+See [Email notifications for data management](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-api/message-through-mail/) for more details.

 ![DLM Excel-Addin get data overview](/dotstatsuite-documentation/images/dlm-excel-addin-16.png)